nescioquid/pokeemerald-expansion/docs/install/windows/WINDOWS.md

 ```console
 wsl --install -d Ubuntu
 ```
+> [!TIP]

-> 💡 In Both Powershell and WSL, you can paste text with a `Right-click`.
+> _In Both Powershell and WSL, you can paste text with a `Right-click`._

 WSL may variously open automatically in a new window, open a session directly in the Powershell window, or prompt you to restart your machine before continuing.

+> [!TIP]
-> 💡 You can search for WSL under either "WSL" or "Ubuntu" if and as needed.
-They're functionally the same program listed under two different names.
+> _You can search for WSL under either "WSL" or "Ubuntu" if and as needed.
+They're functionally the same program listed under two different names._

 ### WSL